jhkennedy/JORNL/README.md

 to ask questions, get clarification, etc. about any of these.

-## LIVVkit
+# LIVVkit

-LIVVkit, as a project, has two basic parts. verification of Ice Sheet Models (ISMs) and validation of ISMs.
+LIVVkit, as a project, has three basic parts. verification of Ice Sheet Models (ISMs), validation of ISMs, and general software engineering/devOps tasks.
 Right now, LIVVkit is funded through the ProbSLR project, and so is only *supporting* (ish) the MALI and BISICLES ISMs.

 ## Verification